DKiloDesigns/CreatorFlow/creatorflow-app/CREATORFLOW_DESIGN_SPEC.md

 ---

 ## Overview
-This document defines the **current design system** for CreatorFlow, reflecting the implementation as of July 2025.
+This document defines the **current design system** for floai.studio, reflecting the implementation as of July 2025.
 It covers the landing page, navigation, theme toggle, cards, buttons, gradients, and overall color system.

 ---